Real Estate Investing

 • Maintenance costs — unexpected repairs can quickly erode profits

-• Liquidity risk — real estate cannot be sold instantly like stocks
+• Liquidity risk — real estate cannot be sold instantly like stocks or forex positions

 • Leverage risk — borrowing amplifies losses as well as gains